 You can also use single-dose detergent packs in an HE washer.
 Unlike liquids or powders, these should be placed directly in the drum of the washer.
 And you should do so before adding your clothes; adding the pack after the clothes can prevent it from completely dissolving.

-HE Washing Machines Versus Traditional Machines
+HE vs. Traditional Machines

 HE washing machines use only 20 percent to 66 percent of the water required by traditional washing machines, according to the American Cleaning Institute (ACI), a trade group for the cleaning products industry.
 They also use only 20 to 50 percent of the energy of traditional machines and most of that savings comes from having to heat less water.

 HE machines typically tumble the clothes around in a drum in what amounts to only "a shallow pool of water," according to the ACI.
 Traditional models use a central agitator to move the clothes around in a much larger volume of water.
-Because of this difference in washing method, HE machines are also gentler on your clothes and less likely to cause tearing of fabric.
+Because of this difference in washing method, HE machines are also gentler on your clothes and less likely to cause tearing of the fabric.

 HE machines can be either top-loading or front-loading; front-loaders are generally the most efficient, testing by Consumer Reports showed.

 HE machines typically use multiple rinses rather than the single rinse cycle of a traditional washer.
 Because they use very little water for each rinse, they still use less water during the rinsing process.

 HE vs. Traditional Detergents